winitzki/scall/tutorial/programming_dhall.md

 We will now enumerate all those ways.
 The result is a set of standard combinators that create larger (contra)functors from parts.

+All of the combinators preserve functor laws; the created new functors are automatically lawful.
+The full proofs are shown in ["The Science of Functional Programming"](https://leanpub.com/sofp).

 ### Constant (contra)functors

 The simplest combinator is a **constant functor**: it is a type constructor that does not depend on its type parameter.